raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step06.md

 ## Testing the line sensors

 Now you are going to attach your line following sensors to the chassis and test whether the sensors are picking up the differences between light and dark surfaces.
-This is best done on a track made with white paper or card and black tape for the line - you'll  also use this later on to test the line following ability of your robot.

 ### What you will need